Rails DRY Controllers

 respond_to :json, only: :index

-The create method is three lines of code.
-After the post is successfully saved it redirects, or throws errors if the validations are not successful.
+The create The method is three lines of code.
+After the post is successfully saved, it redirects or throws errors if the validations fail.
 This creates a really DRY controller with a lot of flexibility.

 You can view the Posts Controller